 - 1. Is interdisciplinary and connects numerous subjects? - 2.
-Does it underline common principles and approaches? - 3.
-Does it represent the rich relations between Science, Technology, Engineering, Arts and Mathematics? - 4.
-Does it support a complex growth of the learner including intellectual, emotional, and social development?
+Underlines common principles and approaches? - 3.
+Represents the rich relations between Science, Technology, Engineering, Arts and Mathematics? - 4.
+Supports a complex growth of the learner including intellectual, emotional, and social development?

 The STE(A)M practice leads to holistic learning